SchoolOfFreelancing/Freelancing-On-Linux/README.md

 ## Freelancing On Linux🐧
 ## Learn Linux and start your freelance career

-Here Individuals achieve success as freelancers with our flexible and affordable Linux system administration training.
+Here Individuals achieve success as freelancers with our flexible and affordable Linux system administration training 🐧

-We'll mentor you to get highest paying linux freelance jobs for a steady income 🐧

 If you are looking for success on the most prominent freelance marketplaces?
 Join this training!